Reviving 100+ page user documentation into a unified database

 The clearest and most tangible way to improve the technical documentation is to update, re-organize and clean up the clutter on the most fundamental aspect of the internal documentation at Oppia: building lessons.

-Current lesson content is confusing and scattered
+Current lesson content organization is confusing and scattered

 Currently there are two seperate sources of truth each with competing goals and information.
 The first is referred to as the User guide, the second is left untitled (I will refer to it as user documentation).